 Plot Synopsis: Captain Picard encounters a woman from his past after her scientist husband’s experiments begin to unravel the fabric of time.

-Plot A and B Analysis: The teaser here serves to get our interest.
+Plot A and B Analysis: The teaser here serves to pique our interest.
 The Enterprise is on its way toward some shore leave; the captain is fencing when suddenly time backs up a couple of seconds and repeats itself.
 Upon coming to the bridge they receive an automated signal only relaying coordinates and a name: Paul Manheim.
 Picard informs us he is a scientist who was studying non-linear time.
 They race toward the coordinates.
 Plot A involves Manheim and the time distortions, plot B is about Picard and Jenice Manheim; both plots are fairly uninteresting.
 Picard has some connection to Manheim that’s unclear, so Troi suggests he deal with his strong emotions before they arrive, so he heads to the holodeck for a decent scene before he gets fed up with it and goes back to the bridge.
 They beam up Manheim (who’s out cold) and his wife, who we find out is the captain’s old girlfriend.
 Oh geez!
 Jenice says that there was a catastrophe during their experiments and now there are uncontrolled time distortions which need to be stopped.
 A lot of talking ensues–a lot.
 The plot here is pretty sedate, lots of dialogue, some reminiscence, but the only remotely interesting hook here is stopping the time distortions.
 The ending is alright, involving a slight bit of action and suspense, but ultimately not satisfying.

 Favorite Scenes: Umm, I dunno.
 None of them are really great, but I think the fencing scene in the teaser comes the closest.
+Perhaps the climax with Data at the end?

 Use of Cast/Characters: Wil Wheaton didn’t work this episode.
 Picard is on center stage in this episode, and gets some character development.
 We learn about his fencing hobby, his French background and of course a bit more of his personal history.
 Troi serves a purpose in this episode, sensing what the captain is going through and giving him advice on how to deal with it–and the captain actually takes it!
 Not that it helps.
-Later she also fails to work with Dr. Crusher about the semi-love triangle.
+Later she fails to work with Dr. Crusher about the semi-love triangle.
 Data is once again the answer-man, though it’s more forgivable as an android’s mind could be more valuable in sifting through reams of scientific research.
 Riker doesn’t have much to do, and Geordi and Worf have even less.
 Rod Loomis who plays Manheim is pretty dramatic…in fact he rides the line of overacting.
 Michelle Phillips does a decent job: nothing exceptional but nothing terrible.
 There is some chemistry between her and Patrick, but not a lot, and their scenes together don’t really work that well.
 There are a couple of moderately hot “French” chicks in the holodeck scene and they do a decent job I suppose, but they don’t have big enough parts for me to call them guest stars on the show.

 Blu Ray Version: Two seconds of footage from this episode couldn’t be located and so they just upconverted the DVD transfer at 12:25 when the camera is focused on Riker.
 I actually missed it the first time I saw this episode, but this time it stuck out like a sore thumb.